till25/email_phone_extractor/README.md

 # email_phone_extractor
-This Simple Python Scrip extracts Phone Numbers and Emails from text.
+This Simple Python Script extracts Phone Numbers and Emails from text.